 serious mental illness, abnormality, or disorder as a result of which he could have serious difficulty in refraining

 from sexually violent conduct or child molestation if released.”

 - Sec.
 401: sex offenses are deportable offenses

 - Sec.
 402: sex offenders cannot get family-based petitions approved

 - Sec.
 504: Prevents prosecution from making copies of child porn evidence for discovery at trial, but must make it

 - Sec.
 505: Allows civil and criminal asset forfeiture in child exploitation and obscenity cases

 Title VI: Grants, Studies, and Programs for Children and Community Safety (Sec.
 601-639)

-633), along with programs of sex crime prevention, registration compliance, and treatment for sex offenders,
+with programs of sex crime prevention, registration compliance, and treatment for sex offenders, and other sex

 Title VII: Internet Safety Act (Sec.
 701-707)